-Three of the key indicators chosen show improvements: life expectancy, the under 18 birth rate and the prevalence of smoking.
-Youth suicide rates in New Zealand have remained stable for the last three years.
-They are, however, very high in relation to other countries.
+Three of the key indicators chosen show improvements: life expectancy, the under 18 birth rate and the youth suicide rate.

 There are considerable age, gender and ethnic differences in these outcomes.
-Women have longer life expectancy and independent life expectancy; young males have higher rates of suicide than young women.
+Women have longer life expectancy and independent life expectancy; young males are primarily at risk of suicide.
 Older people, not surprisingly, have a much higher dependent disability rate.
 Maori on average have lower life expectancy and independent life expectancy, and higher disability, youth suicide and young adolescent birth rates.
 They are also far more likely to smoke.

 For many indicators, little information is available for groups other than Maori and non-Maori.
-Work to improve information about health outcomes for Pacific peoples and the increasingly large number of other people from other ethnic groups is continuing.
+Work is continuing to improve information about health outcomes for Pacific peoples and the increasingly large number of other people from other ethnic groups.
 Changes in definitions and classification of ethnicity for Maori and other ethnic groups also create difficulties in comparing results across time.